 This intimate exploration of immigration can serve as an opening for students to explore their own migration stories.
 In our own ways, with our own histories, has a story of migration.
 Some of those are stories of immigration by choice, some of our histories are tied to forced migration, whether it is the experience of slavery or the trail of tears.
 Other migration stories, might be tied to internal migration, from South to North, East to West, or even from one community to another.

-Use our Moving Stories app to have your students take action by collecting the stories of their families or community members.
+Use our Moving Stories guide as an inspiration to encourage your students take action by collecting the stories of their families or community members.

 Sign up for our newsletter below to learn more about our work.